 Once BPA completes the NLSL service study, BPA will provide «Customer Name» with the NLSL service study summary report for BPA to make power available to serve the NLSL with firm power at the NR rate.
 The NLSL service study summary report will state the conditions of BPA making power available to serve the NLSL such as: the anticipated date BPA could provide power, costs arrangements, any BPA resource acquisition needs, any additional information required, and any identified constraints that may be known.

 Power Services will coordinate with Transmission Services to complete and implement any NLSL service study to identify anticipated timing of available transmission to incorporate any new resource acquisition into the FCRPS for any new resources Power Services forecasts.
-Coordination between Power Services, Transmission Services and «Customer Name» is necessary to facilitate arrangements between «Customer Name» and Transmission Services for delivery of Firm Requirements Power to «Customer Name» to serve a Planned NLSL or an NLSL under «Customer Name»’s transmission service agreement with Transmission Services. «Customer Name» shall coordinate with Transmission Services to determine any requirements to aid in planning to serve the NLSL, which may include but is not limited to participation in load and resource forecasting processes, transmission-related studies, the construction of transmission facilities, or additional Transmission Services’ processes to plan for and acquire transmission service.
+Coordination between Power Services, Transmission Services and «Customer Name» is necessary to facilitate arrangements between «Customer Name» and Transmission Services for delivery of Firm Requirements Power to «Customer Name» to serve a Planned NLSL or an NLSL under «Customer Name»’s transmission service agreement with Transmission Services.

 Within 90 days of receipt of the NLSL service study summary report, «Customer Name» shall elect in writing to: (1) have BPA serve the Planned NLSL or NLSL at the NR Rate starting on the date stated in the summary report and consistent with section 20.3.6(2) above; or (2) continue to serve the Planned NLSL or NLSL with non-federal resource(s) consistent with section 20.3.6(1) above.
 Such election shall be binding on «Customer Name» for the remaining term of this Agreement.